flink-extended/flink-scala-api/README.md

 There is a wide range of [code examples](https://github.com/flink-extended/flink-scala-api/tree/master/modules/examples) to introduce you to flink-scala-api, both using Scala scripts and multimodule applications.
 These examples include:

 - Flink jobs built using Scala 3 with Ammonite and Scala CLI;
-- Real time data processing job with Google Pub/Sub connector and custom JSON serializers and deserializers;
+- Streaming job using Google Pub/Sub and JSON serialiser;
 - A complete application for fraud detection;
 - Examples using Datastream and Table APIs;
 - Simple job developed interactively via Jupyter notebooks;